Sign up for Julie's monthly newsletter!

 JULIE LYONN LIEBERMAN has helped develop the multi-style string field over the last forty+ years as a performer, recording artist, clinician, and author, as well as a concert, workshop and radio producer.
 She is the Artistic Director for the summer program, Strings Without Boundaries: Where 21st century techniques meet tradition, creativity, and style.
-She is also an NS Design Performance Artist, and a D’Addario Premiere Clinician, and an Eastman Strings Ambassador.
+She is also an NS Design Performance Artist, a D’Addario Premiere Clinician, and an Eastman Strings Ambassador.

 Her curriculum for her national project, The Green Anthem was implemented in part by MENC: Music Educators National Conference, reaching six million participants.

 Lieberman’s jazz string quartet, commissioned by Manchester Music Festival, premiered to a standing ovation in 2000.
 She also composed and recorded the soundtrack for the Taoist exercise video Body Logos in 2002.
 Her music for the play The Yellow House by Leonardo Shapiro won critical acclaim in the late eighties.
-To date, she has fulfilled close to a dozen alternative string orchestra commissions for places like Cedar Rapids Symphony, Duluth High School (premiered at GMEA), Milwaukee School for Languages, and so on.
+To date, she has fulfilled numerous multi-style string orchestra commissions for venues like Cedar Rapids Symphony, Duluth High School (premiered at GMEA), Milwaukee School for Languages, to name a few.

 Julie Lyonn Lieberman Early History

 Early History (synopsis)